All Episodes

 And I think that makes them more explosive and vulnerable to try to lash out and to try to conquer while they can.

-It also makes them very vulnerable to an internal revolution because when you have a lot of young men who don't have um partners and you know for life, that's never been a really great thing either.
+It also makes them very vulnerable to an internal revolution because when you have a lot of young men who don't have partners and for life, that's never been a really great thing either.

 So I do think that they're incredibly troubled.

-Um I think that's one of the things that we need to really take away here is when we go back and we study these other financial, you know, uh global leaders, the people who are in the pole position in the global economy, the head of the financial world order.
+But I think that's one of the things that we need to really take away here is when we go back and we study these other financial global leaders, the people who are in the pole position in the global economy, the head of the financial world order.

-What as they were on the decline, there was already always that sort of next air getting ready to step in and take their place.
+As they were on the decline, there was already always that sort of next heir getting ready to step in and take their place.

 So it was kind of between the two of them.

-And ultimately, you know, based on some wars and things like that, uh, you know, the British ultimately won out.
+And ultimately, based on some wars and things like that, the British ultimately won out.

-And they were also obviously a big protector of um property rights.
+And they were also obviously a big protector of property rights.

 And then as they kind of went on the decline, then you had the United States that had emerged as sort of the global center of the universe.